duxeph/single-cycle-mips-processor/README.md

 - A program that calculates the factorial recursively which means in each iteration it calls the function again and again without completing the function it was already in.
 Then it calculates the factorial as it completes the functions one by one.
 Has an argument and two outputs, it is explained in the top_tb.vhd file.
 - A program that calculates the factorial using classical loop approach, which means in each iteration it gets back to the beginning of the loop using jump instruction.
 This program has an input and an output, they are explained in the top_tb.vhd file.

-If you are familiar with processors' concept, you should know that the input must be provided in binary format.
-To convert your MIPS code to binary, you can use script named "bin to vhdl_tb.py".
+If you are familiar with processors' concept, you should know that the input must be provided in binary/hex format.
+To convert your MIPS code to binary/hex, you can use script named "bin to vhdl_tb.py".
 You must provide a mips_out.txt file to that script, which must also be in the format as follows,
 ```
 Address     Code        Basic                      Source